acloudstack/learning-hub/python/data/excercise-1.md

 5. What are the built-in premitive data types in Python?

-6. what is dynamic typing in python?
+6. What is dynamic typing in python?
 Give an example.

 7. Write a short program to find out the average of a set of integers - 10, 45, 65

 8. Write a short program to find the area of a square with the length of its side is 4 cm

 9. Write a short program to find the area of a rectangle with the length of both of its side 4 and 5 cm respectively.
 10. Write a short program to convert 100 kilometers to miles and print in the following format:

         100 kilometers in miles =